How to Fix “SSL: CERTIFICATE_VERIFY_FAILED” Error in Python?

 Expired or Invalid SSL Certificate

-The issue with the SSL certificate chain
+The issue with the SSL Certificate Chain

-An SSL certificate chain is a hierarchy of trust consisting of a Root certificate, Intermediate, and leaf certificates.
-There can be more than one intermediate certificate that links the leaf certificate with the Root certificate to protect the Root certificate and establish the chain of trust.
 The chain confirms the genuineness of the SSL certificate submitted by the server.
-If the SSL certificate chain is broken or incomplete, then in that case, the client cannot verify the SSL certificate, resulting in the certificate_verify_failed error.
+If the SSL certificate chain is broken or incomplete, the client cannot verify the SSL certificate, resulting in the certificate_verify_failed error.
 (Assuming the chain has a leaf and intermediate certificates, but the Root certificate is missing)

-Obsolete Python default certificates
+Obsolete Python Default Certificates

-Creating an SSL context without certificate verification
+Creating an SSL Context without Certificate Verification

-Let me forewarn you that using an SSL context without certificate verification can leave your connection vulnerable to cyber threats and attacks, such as man-in-the-middle.
 If you still desire to proceed even after this forewarning, creating an SSL context without certificate verification is possible using the create_unverified_context() function from the Python SSL module.

 To accomplish this, use the command given below: